noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 **Height**
 Specify the height of this node in pixels, percentage of parent's height or the unit _vh_ which is percentage of the browser window height.

+**Fixed**
+Controls if an element will try to resize and share space with siblings without going outside of the bounds of the parent.

+- _Enabled_: Elements will be the exact size set
+- _Disabled_: Element will resize to fill up empty space, or shrink to make space for siblings.
+Use the dimension constraints, min and max size, to control the boundaries

 ### Layout
+**Position**
+Controls how this node is positioned in relation to siblings and if it affects the size of its parent.

+- _In Layout_ - This node is part of the parent node's layout.
+It will be stacked with its siblings depending on the parent node's layout settings.
+- _Absolute_ - This node will not be part of the parent node's layout, instead you are free to use the _Pos X_ and _Pos Y_ to place this node explicitly.
+- _Sticky_ - Behaves like _In Layout_, except when the node is about the be scrolled outside the parent.
+It'll stick to an edge of the parent istead of scrolling away.
+What edge can be controlled with the **Alignment** input.

 **Layout**
 By default children are stacked and this property specifies which direction they should be stacked.